-The use of all unauthorized restraints (those not written into the individual's plan, nor approved by the Human Rights Committee and Behavior Management Committee) meet the criteria for a serious event and must be verbally reported to the Protection and Advocacy Project within 24 hours and a written report submitted to the individual's legal decision maker, Protection and Advocacy Project, Regional DD Program Administrator and DD Division within one working day of the verbal report.
+The use of all unauthorized restraints (those not written into the individual's plan, nor approved by the Human Rights Committee and Behavior Management Committee) meet the criteria for a serious event.
+These events must be reported to the Protection and Advocacy Project within 24 hours.
+The guardian/legal decision maker and DDPA/DDPM must be notified within one (1) working day of the event, or sooner if requested in the person's plan.
+This must be documented in the GER when contact has been made to the guardian/legal decision maker.
+Within one (1) working day of the report to P&A, a written report of the incident (General Events Report in Therap) must be approved at a HIGH level.
+By approving the report, it allows access to:

+• P&A

+Regional DD Program Management

+DD Section

 The Protection and Advocacy Project will be responsible for independent review and to determine if follow up is needed and who is responsible.

-The DD Division reviews a random sample of individual records and incident reports biennially to assure compliance with requirements.
-The DD Division and Protection and Advocacy Project review the data to identify trends and patterns to support improvement strategies.
+The DD Section reviews a random sample of individual records and incident reports biennially to assure compliance with requirements.
+The DD Section and Protection and Advocacy Project review the data to identify trends and patterns to support improvement strategies.